Deathtrap (play): Synopsis

 Sidney arrives back at his den, having picked up Clifford at the train station.
 After socializing briefly, Sidney determines that there are no other carbon copies or xeroxes of the play in existence and escalates the sense that he may kill Clifford.
-To Myra's horror, Sidney appears to choke the young man to death and drags him off to bury him.
+To Myra's horror, Sidney chokes the young man to death and drags him off to bury him.